dhansel/IECDevice/examples/IECFDCMega/README.md

 enabling the computer to read and write MFM disks.

 This is the bigger brother to the [IECFDC](https://github.com/dhansel/IECDevice/tree/main/examples/IECFDC) example.
-The two are nearly identical but IECFDCMega fixes some of IECFDC's shortcomings by utilizing the bigger memory space (SRAM and flash) as well as the larger number of pins available on the Arduino Mega 2560.
+The two are very similar but IECFDCMega fixes some of IECFDC's shortcomings by utilizing the bigger memory space (SRAM and flash) as well as the larger number of pins available on the Arduino Mega 2560.

 IEFDC supports the same disk drive types as [ArduinoFDC](https://github.com/dhansel/ArduinoFDC/blob/main/README.md#supported-diskdrive-types):
-By default a 3" HD is assumed.
-The drive type can be changed via the "XT=n" or "XT=mnemonic" DOS command (see below)
+By default a 3" HD drive is assumed.
+The drive type can be changed via the "XT=n" or "XT=mnemonic" DOS command (see below).

 ## Wiring